-The first thing to do before getting your hands on cleaning is to remove the laces from your boots.
-This makes it easier for you to clean and conditions the nooks as well as crevices of the shoes.
+The first thing to do is to remove the laces from your boots.
+This makes it easier for you to cleaning and condition the nooks as well as crevices of the shoes.

 Then wash the laces to rinse off dirt and grime.
-Once they are clean, set them aside to avoid getting lost or tangled.
-If your shoes come with zippers, you should open the zippers and clean the leather behind them too.
+Once they are cleaning, set them aside to avoid getting lost or tangled.
+If your shoes come with zippers, you should open the zippers and cleaning the leather behind them too.

-To prevent the leather from getting scratched, gently clean the boot’s feather surface with a soft-bristled brush or a soft cloth.
-This helps to remove debris, dirt, and stains from the shoes.
+To prevent the leather from getting scratched, gently cleaning the boot’s feather surface with a soft-bristled brush or a soft cloth.
+This helps to remove debris, dirt, and oil stains from the shoes.

 One thing you need to remember is lifting the tongues or flaps to approach the little crevices, ensuring all the remaining grime is removed.

 Pay extra stress on areas that need more scrubbing.
 Keep in mind that you just have to do this for stubborn stains only.
 Also, wearing plastic gloves is essential if your skin is sensitive.
 This way, you can prevent the lather from affecting your hands.

 After rubbing your boots with soap, use another clean, damp cloth or soft-bristled brush to wipe off the soap.
 Move across the leather surface of your shoes in circular motions.

 Conditioning leather is an important step that keeps your boots from being dried out and adding shine.
 You can either get a leather conditioner or DIY by creating a mixture of white vinegar and linseed oil with a portion of 1:2 respectively.

 As soon as you’ve finished cleaning your shoes, put some liquid leather conditioner on a dry cloth.
 Then rub the leather conditioner onto the leather surface until it’s shiny.
 The process may take around 15 minutes.